TFS Gulf

 Of all the industries, technology firms are feeling the heat the most.

-12 independent directors quit tech boards in FY25.
+• 12 independent directors resigned from tech boards in FY25.

-This is up from just one resignation in FY24, according to Prime Database.
+• This is a sharp increase from just 1 resignation in FY24 (according to Prime Database).

 Also read: Ex-KPMG Partner startup Uniqus aims IPO in 3-5 Years.
 Now raised ₹171 Crores